The Happy Cat Site

 Are cats nocturnal and can cats see in the dark

-These different lifestyles mean that cats and humans have very different proportions of rod cells and cone cells.
-That makes a big difference to our vision.
+Cats and humans have very different proportions of rod cells and cone cells, and that’s what makes a big difference to our vision.

 Cats’ eyes have six to eight times more rod cells than human eyes, which means they can see in black and white at much lower light levels than us humans.